 • the role of electronic commerce, including the use of electronic registries.

 The project started in July 2011 and was originally a collaboration between the University of Oxford and the University of Washington, in collaboration with UNIDROIT.
-The project is now a joint undertaking between UNIDROIT and the University of Cambridge Faculty of Law, under the auspices of the Centre for Corporate and Commercial Law (3CL).
+It is now a joint undertaking between UNIDROIT and the University of Cambridge Faculty of Law under the auspices of the Centre for Corporate and Commercial Law (3CL).

 University of Cambridge Faculty of Law UNIDROIT Aviation Working Group